mswimmer/2019.elbsides.de/programme.md

 ## Martin Reinhardt ##

 <img src="assets/images/martin-reinhardt.jpg" alt="Martin Reinhardt" width="200" height="200"/>
+* Title: Ambassador of Software Craftsmanship and Secure {Code} Catalyst
 * Time: 16:25
 * Talk: [Continuous Security at the Next Level](#continuous-security-at-the-next-level)
 * Twitter: [@mreinhardt](https://twitter.com/mreinhardt)

+Martin Reinhardt is working as architect at Holisticon AG, a management and IT consulting company.
+He is in charge for the architecture of complex distributed systems, modern web architectures and build management.
+Martin is involved in the software-craftsmanship movement.
+He has been active in the field of Java and web development for several years.
+In addition, he is primarily involved in automation in various technologies, JavaScript projects and is also several OpenSource projects.

 ## Samy Makki ##